H-1B Visa Dermatologist Jobs

 Ask about J-1 waiver status during early interviews

-Many foreign dermatologists enter on J-1 exchange visitor visas.
+Many foreign dermatologists enter on J-1 visa exchange visitor visas.
 If you're subject to the two-year home residency requirement, confirm with your prospective employer whether they've sponsored Conrad 30 or federal agency waivers before investing in a full application process.

 Plan your H-1B start date around residency completion